Wccchen/BuySphere/README.md

 ---

 ### 4. Redis Example
-This example demonstrates how to integrate Redis in an ASP.NET Core backend.
+This example demonstrates how to integrate Redis in an ASP.NET Core backend, MyWebApi/Services/RedisCartService.cs

 #### Redis Service
 ```csharp